-The energy E_1 and the angle Θ of the particle M_1 are detected.
-From the conservation laws of energy and momentum it is then possible to deduce the mass of the target particles M_2 .
-Furthermore, since the probability of scattering in a certain angle is known by the so called Rutherford cross section, it is also possible to estimate the abundance of M_2 by counting the yield of scattered particles M_1 in a certain solid angle covered by the detector.
-A typical setup (see below) consists of a particle accelerator that can deliver beams of low-mass ions in the MeV range.
-The beam is about a millimeter in diameter at the target.
-The detector, a surface barrier detector, is normally mounted in a backscattering angle Θ of for instance 170° from the incident beam.
+The energy E_1 and the scattering angle Θ of the particle M_1 are detected.
+From the conservation laws of energy and momentum, it is then possible to deduce the mass of the target particles M_2 .
+Furthermore, since the probability of scattering in a certain angle is known by the so called Rutherford cross section, it is also possible to estimate the abundance of M_2 particles in the sample by counting the yield of scattered particles M_1 in a certain solid angle covered by the detector.
+A typical Rutherford backscattering setup consists of a particle accelerator that can deliver beams of low-mass ions in the MeV range.
+In Fig. 2 a tandem accelerator is used.
+This machine produces negative ions that are accelerated towards a positive potential.
+The particles are transported in a vacuum system and at the high voltage terminal electrons are stripped off and the particle charge becomes positive.
+Then they are repelled by the high positive voltage and increase their energy further.
+The beam is then analysed and directed to the target chamber.
+The beam diameter is about a millimeter at the target.

+The detector, a surface barrier detector, is normally mounted in a backscattering angle Θ of, for instance, 170° from the incident beam.
+Each ion that reaches the detector will produce a pulse and the magnitude of the pulse is directly proportional to the energy of the ion.
 As the incident particles penetrate the target matrix some of them will experience the Coulomb force from target nuclei and be deflected from their path.
-These collisions are governed by the Rutherford cross section and a small, but sufficient, number of the deflected ions will be backscattered in the detector.
+These collisions are governed by the Rutherford cross section and a small -but sufficient- number of the deflected ions will be backscattered into the detector.